RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

   --cluster <your-cluster-name-here>
 ```

-> In the yaml snippet above, replace anything begining with '<' and ending with '>' with your custom values.
+> In the bash snippet above, replace role-from-step-2 with the role you created in Step 2.
+In this example, it would be "arn::sts::iam:role:1234567890/YOUR-COMPANY-NAME-backstage-backend-role-kubernetes".
+For your-cluster-name-here, replace with your cluster id.

 2. Create an RBAC for this user: